 The suitable amount of vitamin C powder can be visually approximated with a teaspoon, or by simply using vitamin C supplement capsules that have known weights.
-The most pedantic people can get a pocket scale to facilitate measuring such small amounts with great accuracy, but it is not necessary.
+The most pedantic people can get a pocket scale to facilitate measuring with great precision, but it is not necessary.
 People may simply use a bit extra if they are uncertain.
 Having too much vitamin C is not harmful, unless the amount is extreme.
 Chlorine test strips can be found wherever aquarium supplies are sold.

 Common Sources of Chlorine Exposure

 - Chlorinated drinking water, including some brands of bottled water